MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/receivables-management-part3-transaction-activity.md

 Only valid vendor cards are processed in the refund checks batch.

+> [!NOTE]
-*When you integrate refund checks with EFT, the PMEFT.dic file must be installed on the workstation that is being used to process refund checks.
-Refer to the eBanking documentation for further information.*
+> When you integrate refund checks with EFT, the PMEFT.dic file must be installed on the workstation that is being used to process refund checks.
+Refer to the eBanking documentation for further information.

 ## Chapter 23: Transaction maintenance